 - All ships to record all ballast operations

 The shipping industry is responding with strategies to go "green."
-As IMO 2020 is fast approaching, shippers have some strategies prepared in order to become compliant.
+As IMO 2020 is in effect, shippers have some strategies prepared in order to become compliant.

 Some are ready to implement immediately.
 Other strategies as presented by various industry sources are in the infancy phase.

-The move to lower sulfur content allows for the application of advanced emissions control technologies that substantially lower the harmful emissions from diesel combustion. [source: Ultra-low-sulfur diesel: ULSD]
+The move to lower sulfur content allows for applying advanced emissions control technologies that substantially lower the harmful emissions from diesel combustion. [source: Ultra-low-sulfur diesel: ULSD]

 3. Incorporate a Ballast-Free System